 What are compute servers?

-We provide two different kinds of compute servers for running compute-intensive research applications such as Matlab.
+We provide two different kinds of compute servers for running compute-intensive research applications.

 The first kind are general usage compute servers, the second kind are distributed slurm partitions.